bashbox/bashbox/README.md

 And hey, we finally have _some sort of_ `std` library for bash too!
 Along the ability to create your own library and let others use it.

 Bashbox design is `cargo` inspired but _for the bash buddies_, so I hope that tells the rest.

+## More things to write, this is incomplete at the moment